urbit/urbit.org-reloaded/content/using/operations/stars-and-galaxies.md

 +++
-title = "Star and Galaxy Operations" descriptions = "Additional information and suggested ettiquette for Star and Galaxy owners." weight = 3 aliases = ["/docs/using/operating-a-star/"] template = "page_indiced.html"
+title = "Star and Galaxy Operations" description = "Additional information and suggested ettiquette for Star and Galaxy owners." weight = 3 aliases = ["/docs/using/operating-a-star/"] template = "page_indiced.html"